umairrrkhan/Real-Time-Video-Edge-Detection-Using-OpenCV/README.md

 Welcome to the **Real-Time Image Edge Detection Using OpenCV** project, hosted on [Hugging Face Spaces](https://huggingface.co/spaces/umairrrkhan/Real-Time-Image-Edge-Detection-Using-OpenCV).
 This application uses OpenCV and Gradio to detect edges in images using the Canny edge detection algorithm.

 ## 🚀 Demo
-Check out the live demo of the project here: [Real-Time Image Edge Detection Using OpenCV](https://huggingface.co/spaces/umairrrkhan/Real-Time-Image-Edge-Detection-Using-OpenCV).
+Check out the live demo of the project here: [Real-Time Image Edge Detection](https://huggingface.co/spaces/umairrrkhan/Real-Time-Image-Edge-Detection-Using-OpenCV).

 ## 📝 Description